pichanez/spam-checker-whocalls/README.md

 - `LOG_FILE` – optional path to a file where logs will be written.
 - `WORKER_COUNT` – how many background workers process jobs.
 - `CHECKER_MODULES` – comma-separated list of modules with extra checkers.
+- `USE_REDIS` – set to `1` to enable distributed mode using Redis.
+- `REDIS_HOST` / `REDIS_PORT` – address of the Redis server.

 `*_DEVICES` variables override the single `*_ADB_HOST`/`*_ADB_PORT` settings and allow specifying multiple devices separated by commas.
 If not set, the host/port values are used.

 Values can be provided in an `.env` file which is read by `docker-compose`.

+When `USE_REDIS` is enabled the service stores device pools and job queues in Redis allowing multiple instances to work together.

 ## Running with Docker